Beet Hummus

 How the Red Beet Hummus Recipe Is Structured

-This recipe is broken down into the following simple sections:
+This recipe is damaged down into the next easy sections:

 • Cooking the Beet